tjayada/vim-dotfiles/README.md

 # vim-dotfiles
-personal dotfiles for vim configuration
+personal dotfiles for vim configuration using plugins